 It wasn’t until recently I realized how my relationship with my father affected me growing up.
-After attending dozens and dozens of therapy sessions over the years, I started to better understand the dynamic between me and my father.
+After attending dozens and dozens of therapy sessions over the years, I started to better understand the dynamic between us.

 Over time I thought about what I wished my father did and didn’t do as a parent.
 So, I came up with a list of 5 things that I wish my father did to make my life as a young boy feel more comfortable, confident, and safe.
 I also think any father can use these to better their relationship with their child.

 This story was submitted by a Fatherly reader.
 Opinions expressed in the story do not necessarily reflect the opinions of Fatherly as a publication.
 The fact that we’re printing the story does, however, reflect a belief that it is an interesting and worthwhile read.

 1. Have more meaningful conversations

 There are three things I think a father needs when having meaningful conversations with their child: Empathy, listening skills, and the ability to be vulnerable.
 In my opinion, these are key ingredients to having a productive conversation with your child, making them feel safe to open up.
 When you show that you’re listening, it tells your child that they’re being heard and that it’s safe enough to express their entire thought without any consequences.
 This will also help prevent frustration or future miscommunication.

 While listening, you want to also use empathy.
 This is when you try to relate to your child’s experience and understand what they are going through, even if it’s not your own experience.
 If you show your child empathy they’ll feel understood and will encourage them to continue sharing on a deeper level.

 Both empathy and listening lead to vulnerability.
 When you show vulnerability you’re sending the message that it’s ok for your child to be open and honest.
 If you take a chance to open up about your personal experiences, showing them you’re not perfect, they’ll let down their guard and instill a sense of safety in your relationship and the relationships that they develop with other people.